 (Photo by Louis Murray)

-For his efforts in earning the Commanding Performance of the Week powered by Under Armour, Parry will receive a new Under Armour Command Head – a $100 value.
-Under Armour is the proud sponsor of the MCLA.
+For his efforts in earning the Dominant Performance of the Week presented by Warrior, Highland will receive a new Warrior Burn 2 – a $90 value.
+Warrior is a proud supporter of the MCLA.

 The long-stick midfielder helped shut down a powerful Claremont offense, causing three turnovers and gobbling up eight ground balls.

 Tommy Kraus, Sr. – St. John’s